PowerShell/PSScriptAnalyzer/docs/Rules/AvoidUsingAllowUnencryptedAuthentication.md

 ## Description

-Avoid using the `AllowUnencryptedAuthentication` switch on `Invoke-WebRequest`, `Invoke-RestMethod`, and other webrequest cmdlets, which sends credentials and secrets over unencrypted connections.
-This should be avoided except for compatability with legacy systems.
+Avoid using the **AllowUnencryptedAuthentication** parameter of `Invoke-WebRequest` and `Invoke-RestMethod`.
+When using this parameter, the cmdlets send credentials and secrets over unencrypted connections.
+This should be avoided except for compatibility with legacy systems.

-For more details, see the documentation warning [here](https://learn.microsoft.com/powershell/module/microsoft.powershell.utility/invoke-webrequest#-allowunencryptedauthentication).
+For more details, see [Invoke-RestMethod](xref:Microsoft.PowerShell.Utility.Invoke-RestMethod).

 ## How

-Avoid using the `AllowUnencryptedAuthentication` switch.
+Avoid using the **AllowUnencryptedAuthentication** parameter.

 ## Example 1